 St. Francis purchased Grand Island Memorial Hospital on April 1, 1987 and renamed it St. Francis Memorial Health Center.
 The building is now known as St. Francis Medical Plaza.

-Expanding specialty services and the hospital’s regional presence, the St. Francis Cancer Treatment Center opened in 1992.
+Expanding specialty services and the hospital’s regional presence, the CHI Health Regional Cancer Center opened in 1992.
 A new Birthing Center opened in 1996 with comfortable birthing suites and groundbreaking mother/baby nursing care.

 In 1987, the Sisters of St. Francis transferred sponsorship to the Sisters of Charity of Cincinnati.
 The Sisters of Charity Healthcare Operations became a founding member of Catholic Health Initiatives (CHI) in 1996.

 In 1999, as the local medical community grew to nearly 100 physicians, St. Francis undertook joint ventures with area physicians to build an ambulatory surgery center and imaging center.

 In 2005, St. Francis broke ground on a nine-story addition.
 The new 159-bed patient tower was dedicated on Sept.
 14, 2007, by The Most Reverend William Dendinger, Bishop of the Diocese of Grand Island; Michael Rowan, chief operating officer of CHI; and community leaders from central Nebraska.